Seat Sandal: Ascents

 The fell can be ascended from Grasmere or Dunmail Raise although a start from Patterdale is quite feasible.
 The Grasmere or Patterdale starts use the old packhorse route that links the two places; this is now part of Wainwright's Coast to Coast Walk.
-When Grisedale Hause is reached it is a steep climb to the summit following a broken wall.
+When Grisedale Hause is reached, it is a steep climb to the summit following a broken wall.
 The ascent from Dunmail Raise follows the bed of Raise Beck until it peters out at a height of 580 m; it is then a walk south up easy slopes to reach the summit.
 There is also a direct ascent up the western slopes starting at Mill Bridge.

 Summit

-The view from the top is limited by the nearby Helvellyn and Fairfield ranges although there is a good view of Lakeland to the west; the Solway Firth and Criffel are seen on a good day as is Morecambe Bay to the south.
+The view from the top is limited by the nearby Helvellyn and Fairfield ranges, although there is a good view of the fells to the west; the Solway Firth and Criffel are seen on a clear day, as is Morecambe Bay to the south.